AVEVA/sample-adh-omf_ingress-dotnet/README.md

 The authentication values are provided to the `OSIsoft.Identity.AuthenticationHandler`.
 The AuthenticationHandler is a DelegatingHandler that is attached to an HttpClient pipeline.

-Please note that while running the samples, you might get the following error:

-`The specified client is already mapped to a different topic in the given namespace.`

-If you get this error, it means that your DeviceClientId is already mapped to a topic in the same namespace.
-In that case, either create a new client and update the credentials for DeviceClientId and DeviceClientSecret, or specify a different namespace.

 ## Other Configuration

-The aforementioned `appsettings.json` file has placeholders for the names of the connection, as well as a client Id to map a device to the topic.
+The aforementioned `appsettings.json` file has placeholders for the names of the connection, as well as a client Id to map a device to the connection.
 You must fill in those values as well.

 ## Set up OmfIngressService